tsl2025kaist/tsl2025kaist.github.io/call_for_abstracts.md

 - Exact or heuristic optimization algorithms enhanced by ML methods
 - Innovative applications of large language models (LLMs) to transportation and logistics challenges.

 We welcome any applications in the field of transportation science and logistics.
-Additionally, submissions of other methods and applications that are of traditional interest to INFORMS TSL Society members are encouraged, though priority will be given to abstracts that align with the main theme of the workshop.
+Additionally, submissions of other methods and applications that are of traditional interest to INFORMS TSL Society members are encouraged, though priority will be given to abstracts that align better with the main theme of the workshop.

 # Submission Details